-- All in-person meetings of the Board of Directors (3), as well as any specially called meetings or conference calls as appropriate. - Conference calls with staff, bi-weekly or as frequent as needed. - Committee appointments conference calls, totaling approximately one day. - Executive Committee meetings (as needed), conference calls, and one in-person Performance and Compensation Committee meeting.
+- All in-person meetings of the Board of Directors (2) and virtual meetings (2), as well as any specially called meetings or conference calls as appropriate. - Conference calls with staff, bi-weekly or as frequent as needed. - Committee appointments conference calls, totaling approximately one day. - Executive Committee conference calls, and several Performance and Compensation Committee calls. - Endocrine Society Annual Meeting, ENDO.

-- Endocrine Society Annual Meeting, ENDO. - Finance & Audit Committee meetings (3 per year) and quarterly conference calls. - Publications Committee meetings and conference calls as appropriate. - Capitol Hill visits (approximately 2 per year) and other meetings with key policy makers as needed (if possible, not mandatory).
+- Finance & Audit Committee virtual meetings (2 per year), one in person meeting (at ENDO) and quarterly conference calls. - Capitol Hill visits (approximately 2 per year) and other meetings with key policy makers as needed (if possible, not mandatory).